JonathanWilbur/asn1.rs/x690/README.md

 ## To Do

+- [ ] Canonical Encoding Rules (CER) on hold pending more field-testing
 - [ ] Convert `OSString` directly to `BMPString` on Windows?
 - [ ] More efficient `BMPString` and `UniversalString` methods